learn-co-students/css-grid-lab-nyc-fe-082718-a/README.md

 Here, we've shrunk our element down to half the width and height of the `grid-area` we've defined.
 Using `justify-self: center`, this smaller box is now moved horizontally to the middle of the area.
-To center vertically, we can add `align-self: center` and now the box will be perfectly centered within the defined `grid-area`.
+To center vertically, we can add `align-self: center` and the box will be perfectly centered within the defined `grid-area`.
 The `justify-self` and `align-self` properties can be set to align to the `start` or `end` of an element, as well as `stretch` to fit the space, or even align to the `baseline` of inner text.